paylogic/balrog/README.rst

 Balrog is good for systems with the statically defined roles that enable certain workflows.
 Every identity can have only one role on the certain context.
-This approach allows covering your system with functional tests according to the roles and flows.
+This approach allows covering your system with functional tests according to the roles and flows these roles perform.
+Formal requirements can be applied to the workflows in the system which will define roles.

+These roles are statically defined in the code and this way properly versioned and covered with testing.
+It is possible to do a composition of certain permission groups and share them between the roles, but semantically there's no way for one identity to have 2 contradicting roles when one role forbids actions and the other allows them.
+Instead a proper role can be extracted with the certain permissions that it allows.

 Installation